larscaspersen/weatherQC/outlier_detection.md

 ## Weather quality tests by Costa 2021

-Workin on a dataset of daily precipitation and temperature measurement in north-eastern Brazil, the authors proposed a set of 6 plausibility checks to detect suspicious data.
+Working on a data set of daily precipitation and temperature measurement in north-eastern Brazil, the authors proposed a set of 6 plausibility checks to detect suspicious data.
 The tests included checks on the meta data, fixed limit test, variable limit tests, consistency among variables, temporal consistency and spatial consistency tests.
-The main idea is, that a measurement needs to be flagged by at least two of these tests in order to be removed from the dataset.
+The main idea is, that a measurement needs to be flagged by at least two of these tests in order to be removed from the data set.
 This should reduced the amount of false positive rates.
 The concept of the Costa 2021 quality control tests has been written as an R function called `weather_qc_costa()`.
 It takes `weather`, `weather_coords`, `var`, `aux_list`, `aux_info`, `level` and `country` as mandatory inputs and returns a boolean vector of the same length as days rows in weather as an output, indicating suspicious data with TRUE and data save to keep with FALSE.
-`weather` is a dataframe, organized with the variables in the columns and daily measurenent in the rows.
-The quality control checks of Costa 2021 were described with a dataset containing minimum and maximum temperature, daily precipitation, relative humididty, atmospheric pressure, windspeed and insulation.
+`weather` is a dataframe, organized with the variables in the columns and daily measurement in the rows.
+The quality control checks of Costa 2021 were described with a data set containing minimum and maximum temperature, daily precipitation, relative humidity, atmospheric pressure, wind speed and insulation.
 However, in its current state it was written to satisfy the needs of the other functions of chillR, which only work with daily extreme temperatures and to a lesser extend with precipitation.
-Some of the tests require additionally the daily average temperature, so it should be supplied alongside to daily minimum and maximum temperature.Aditionally, the dataframe needs to contain columns called Day, Month and Year.
+Some of the tests require additionally the daily average temperature, so it should be supplied alongside to daily minimum and maximum temperature.
+Additionally, the dataframe needs to contain columns called Day, Month and Year.
 An example for weather can be seen in the following.

 ```r